Cabillic/Lough-Sheelin-Boat-tour/README.md

  # Bugs and fixes

 - My google map was appearing in French (I was logged in with my French account), I changed the language on the site to rectify this.

+- The lighthouse testing gives be bad 'Best practices' results on the booking page due to the google map link

  # Credits

 - [Freepik.com](https://www.freepik.com) FavIcon taken from Freepik.com design from Mawadee https://www.freepik.com/icon/anchor_1167069